genekellyjr/LOTR-Subs/README.md

 * Close that SE_0 window.

 * Subtract (get the difference) between the two times, see example below.
+Use "timestamp_calcr.xlsx" to calc the difference if you don't want to do time maths.

 * E.g. (yours will not match the combined timings - this example will yield subtitle adjustment timings for the combining instructions above, cause I used those to make this example):